-Bank of America to begin testing NFC-enabled BlackBerrysAlex Wagner - Senior News Editor
+Bank of America to begin testing NFC-enabled BlackBerrysAlex Wagner - Deputy Managing Editor, News Desk

 We've seen several upcoming near field communication-enabled BlackBerrys leak recently, but if you'd rather just give your current 'Berry some NFC rather than wait around for the new models, Bank of America may have something for you.
 The folks at BGR have gotten details on BofA's now Mobile Wallet program, which allows select customers to equip their current BlackBerry with NFC capabilities.
 Users that get invited into BofA's program will receive a new NFC-capable battery cover for their handset as well as a microSD card to store the necessary software.
 Once equipped, the device will be able to communicate with Mastercard's PayPass systems once the program goes live this spring.
 The list of BlackBerrys that are eligible for the program are: 8520, 8530, 9000, 9630, 9650, 9700.